 WHAT IS PROVIDED

 Sheets, beach towels, bath and hand towels and wash cloths are provided.
 Each unit has a hair dryer and bar soap.
 There are basic cooking utensils and dishes in your kitchen, and a blender, toaster and coffee maker.
 If you need anything else please ask us and we’ll do our best to accommodate you.
 Our kitchens are the best equipped in town.

 BABY CRIB AND BEDS

 The mattresses on our beds are firm.
 If you need a foam mattress cover to make it a bit softer, ask at the office.
 We also have a port-a-crib available for use.
 We do not have bedding for it so you will have to bring your own.

 You will be provided with a large 5 gallon bottle of filtered water when you arrive.
-The first one is free and each additional bottle can be purchased for $40p ($4us.)
+If you need more water ask at the office, there is no charge for additional bottles.
 Do not drink out of the tap.
 Brushing your teeth with the water is fine.

 Concerns about the safety of the water: The Cancun area is the most prosperous part of Mexico and their livelihood depends on keeping the tourists healthy.
 All the restaurants use filtered water for the ice cubes and drinking water.
 Do not drink any water out of any tap anywhere in Mexico.

 MAID AND LAUNDRY SERVICE

 If you are staying with us for a week or less there is no maid service.
 You can ask for clean towels whenever you want.
 If you stay with us for 8 nights or more your apartment will be cleaned during each week at no cost.
 If you would like additional cleaning that can be arranged for a modest charge ($20 to $40 depending on the property.)
-Laundry service is available for $60p/load ($5us) with a same day turn around in most cases.
+Laundry service is available for $10usd/load with a same day turn around in most cases.

 There is a local produce market in Puerto Morales every Wednesday morning where you can purchase excellent fruits and vegetables.
 The market sets up on the south side of the Church in the town square at 7:30am is there till around noontime.